peterhajas/peterhajas.com/readme.md

 1. Install Linux
 2. `ssh` into it
+3. Update packages
-3. Add your public key to `~/.ssh/authorized_keys`
+4. Add your public key to `~/.ssh/authorized_keys`
-4. Run `./password && ansible-playbook playbooks/main.yml --ask-become-pass` and enjoy
+5. Run `./password && ansible-playbook playbooks/main.yml --ask-become-pass` and enjoy